snitilf/Toralizer/PHASES.md

 # toralizer development phases

-this document tracks the implementation phases of toralizer.
+this document tracks the implementation phases of Toralizer because i have a bad memory.

 ## phase 0: prerequisites & setup